kareematif186/whatsapp/README.md

 # Advantages

-1-Supports dark mode which I can not understand why real Whatsapp do not support it
+1-Supports dark mode which I can not understand why real Whatsapp does not support it

 2-Colored icons then u do not have to deal with boring WhatsApp user interface